Note: this post has now been updated for 18.04 LTS.

 2. XRandR-based downscaling of external monitors

 Unwanted side effect: increased GPU load.
-Applications will be rendered in 4K and scaled down, so all 4K support issues remain.
+Applications will be rendered in 4K and scaled down, so all 4K support issues will remain.
+Fonts will be distorted and/or blurry on screens where downscaling takes place.

 3. Run laptop screen at 1080p